 Digital Platform Transaction Transparency Act

-Due to the heightened necessity of ensuring that these platforms operate with transparency and fairness, only a limited number of digital platforms called 'specified DPFs' are subjected to regulation.
+Because of the heightened necessity of ensuring that these platforms operate with transparency and fairness, only a limited number of overseas and domestic digital platforms, called 'specified DPFs', are subject to regulation.
 More concretely, only large-scale online mall operators (whose total domestic sales in Japan and those of its users exceed ¥300 billion) and app stores (whose total domestic sales in Japan and those of its users exceed ¥200 billion) are initially defined as specified DPFs.
 Digital platform operators that meet the thresholds submitted notifications, and the relevant authority designated five overseas and domestic platform operators, including Amazon, Rakuten, Apple and Google, as specified DPF providers based on the notifications.14

-Specified DPFs are required to disclose the terms and conditions of their contracts with users and to provide prior notice of revisions to these terms and conditions.
-They are also required to take other measures, including the establishment of procedures and administrative organs in accordance with the policies promulgated by the relevant ministry.
-Moreover, specified DPFs are required to submit regular reports on the implementation status of the above measures to the ministry, which it will then use to review and assess conduct.
+Specified DPFs are required to disclose the terms and conditions of their contracts with users and provide prior notice of revisions to those terms and conditions.
+They are also required to take other measures, including establishing procedures and administrative systems, pursuant to the policies promulgated by the relevant ministry.
+Moreover, specified DPFs are required to submit to the ministry regular reports on the implementation status of the above measures, which will be used to review and assess conduct.

-Administrative measures (recommendations, public announcements and orders to take action) will be taken against specified DPF providers who fail to disclose information on the terms and conditions of transactions or to voluntarily develop the required procedures and systems.
-Fines may be imposed for failure to comply with these administrative measures or to submit the reports.
-In addition, if the Minister of Economy, Trade and Industry finds any conduct that is deemed likely to violate the AMA, the Ministry will request that the JFTC take measures under the AMA.
+Administrative measures (recommendations, public announcements and orders to take action) will be taken against specified DPF providers that fail to disclose information on the terms and conditions of transactions or to voluntarily develop the required procedures and systems.
+Fines may be imposed for failure to comply with these measures or to submit the reports.
+Moreover, if the Ministry of Economy, Trade and Industry finds any conduct deemed likely to violate the AMA, it will request the JFTC to take measures under the AMA.

 Sectoral competition: market investigations and regulated industries